DIFER: Differentiable Automated Feature Engineering: Methodology

-The feature optimizer consists of an encoder, a predictor, and a decoder.
-As shown in Figure~\ref{fig:tree}, we design a tree-like structure called \textit{parse tree} to represent extracted features.
-The internal node indicates the transformation and the leaf node indicates the raw feature.
+As shown in Figure~\ref{fig:tree}, we design a tree-like structure called \textit{parse tree} to represent constructed features.
+Compared with the sequence representation in NFS~\citep{chen2019neural} and NAO~\citep{nao}, the parse tree is more flexible and expressive, which can represent complex $n$-ary feature transformation operation like $\frac{A + B}{C - D}$.
+The internal node in the parse tree indicates the transformation and the leaf node indicates the raw feature.
 We employ reversible post-order traversal to convert the parse tree into equivalent traversal string $x$ as input to the encoder.
+The traversal string in Figure~\ref{fig:tree} shows an example where each word-based token (i.e., the original feature and the transformation) is separated by a comma.
 Let $x_r$ denote each token in the traversal string, where $r \in \{1 \cdots \lvert x \rvert \}$.
 Note that the relationship between the parse tree and the traversal string is one-to-many.
 When there are transformations where the input order is meaningless (e.g. $\textit{mul}(a, b) == \textit{mul}(b, a)$), the same parse tree can be converted into multiple equivalent strings.
 This nature can be viewed as a way of data augmentation when training the feature optimizer.

-Due to the fixed arity of each transformation, the traversal string can be recovered to a parse tree with no ambiguity.
-To train the optimizer efficiently, we propose a co-training method based on a joint loss function.
+Due to the fixed arity of each transformation, the optimized traversal string can be recovered to a parse tree with no ambiguity.
+The translation process can be found in Appendix~\ref{s:bnf}.

-In the feature evolution step, we first select top-$d$ features from $F_{\text{cand}}$ according to the evaluation performance (i.e., $\lbrace L_M(F \cup \lbrace f \rbrace, y)$).
-Then, we perform gradient-based optimization based on the feature optimizer and add $d/2$ optimized features to $F_{\text{cand}}$.
-In addition to exploiting the existing features, we also add $d/2$ randomly-generated features to $F_{\text{cand}}$ for exploration.
-The process of feature evolution is repeated until a maximum number of iterations is reached.